-OBJ FLU4.1 Orange County shall use a Village Land Use Classification to realize the long range planning vision for West Orange County created through the Horizon West planning process.
-The Village land use classification has been designed to address the need to overcome the problems associated with and provide a meaningful alternative to the leap-frog pattern of sprawl now occurring in western Orange and eastern Lake County; create a better jobs/housing balance between the large concentration of employment in the tourism industry and the surrounding land uses; create a land use pattern that will reduce reliance on the automobile by allowing a greater variety of land uses closer to work and home; and, replace piecemeal planning that reacts to development on a project by project basis with a long range vision that uses the Village as the building block to allow the transition of this portion of Orange County from rural to urban use through a specific planning process that uses a creative design approach to address regional, environmental, transportation, and housing issues.
+- GOAL FLU4 HORIZON WEST.
+It is Orange County's goal to ensure sustainable, quality development in Southwest Orange County to allow a transition from rural to urban uses while protecting environmental quality.
+(Added 5/97, Ord.
+97-07) - OBJ FLU4.1 Orange County shall use a Village Land Use Classification to realize the long range planning vision for West Orange County created through the Horizon West planning process.
+The Village land use classification has been designed to address the need to overcome the problems associated with and provide a meaningful alternative to the leap-frog pattern of sprawl; create a better jobs/housing balance between the large concentration of employment in the tourism industry and the surrounding land uses; create a land use pattern that will reduce reliance on the automobile by allowing a greater variety of land uses closer to work and home; and, replace piecemeal planning that reacts to development on a project by project basis with a long range vision that uses the Village as the building block to allow the transition of this portion of Orange County from rural to urban use through a specific planning process that uses a creative design approach to address regional, environmental, transportation, and housing issues.
 Properties with Village Future Land Use Map (FLUM) designation, as well as six villages adopted to date, are depicted on Map 2 of the FLUM series.
 (Added 6/95, Ord.
 95-13; Amended 5/97, Ord.
-97-07, Obi.
+97-07, Obj.
 6.1; Amended 11/13, Ord.
 2013-22; Amended 11/16, Ord.
 2016-26)